UCSD-Silberman-Classes-and-Projects/UCSD-ECE180-SUMMER_I-Final_Project-07/README.md

 - **Sketch fails to compile with "redefinition of ..." errors**: the file wasn't fully replaced when pasted -- clear `sketch/sketch.ino` completely before pasting in a new version, don't paste on top of existing content.
+- ** Ultrasonic Testing files included if issues come up with sensor.

 ## Final Project Presentation Slides